 From there we walked a couple of blocks to El Bosque restaurant

+We were to meet back in the park in a half hour after we ate.
 1 1/2 hours later we were finally walked down to the buses.
 We took off toward what we we're told was a market, but 10 minutes into the drive the buses pulled over.
 We waited and waited and finally after about a half hour about a dozen students climbed aboard.
 We figured they had been left behind and somehow caught up to us.
 I am surprised we didn't leave folks behind at every stop since no one took account of who was on any of the buses.

-2-3 blocks long sells leather and that is about all you can say about it.
+Our goal was much, much higher up at a small village called Quisapincha.
+The road going up was full of hair pin turns with thrilling views back down into the the city of Ambato.
+There is supposed to be a great market in Quisapincha, but we didn't arrive until 4:00, too late for the market.
+It turns out we were headed there for a very different reason anyway.
+The entire town, all 2-3 blocks long sells leather and that is about all you can say about it.
 If you love leather products this may be a good place for getting them inexpensively.
 The problem, is we're not much attracted to leather except for our shoes and belts, maybe a purse.
 These items were supposed to be cheap here and there were cheap items, but not in a style we have any appreciation for.
 Leslie liked some of the purses but said she doesn't pay that much at home.
 So, while a few people loaded back on the buses with a new jacket of hat, most bought little souvenir items like coin purses or wallets.

-over again!
+Back down the winding road to Ambato, this time at break-neck speeds, for this evening's concert.
+Just as we arrived back in Ambato we are pulling over again!
 At our bus window appears Eugenio pointing and mouthing the word Cuy and pointing in the direction of a row of small hole in the wall restaurants we had just passed.
 The bus parked, Eugenio climbed in and asked me if I would like to try Cuy?
 YES! and I followed him off the bus.
-We walked the 50 yards back towards these little food stalls, but I could smell the roasting meat long before we got there.
-In a moment we stood in front of an open air BBQ with whole Cuys slowly turning on a spit, their skins a glossy golden brown, looking like a miniature pig, the aroma, Ay, fabuloso!
+We walked the 50 yards back towards these little food stal

-d pointing us in the direction of the mujer who was taking orders.
+We all stood around taking photos at first, but then Eugenio started pointing us in the direction of the mujer who was taking orders.
 "Un plato de cuy, por favor!"
 I said enthusiastically.
 The food was prepared with her bare hands.
 First, she opened a well worn, dented pot that held boiled potatoes.
 Reaching in she tossed a couple into a bowl, then, with a ladle, poured the cuy sauce (see recipe below) over the potatoes.
 Finally, she walked over to where the roasted cuys were awaiting their fate, picked up a fat looking one and brought it back to a well worn chopping block.
 The cuy was quickly chopped into pieces.
-Eugenio intervened for us and explained that she should give us the shoulder piece which, at least according to him, is apparently the best part.
-He was right as far as I am concerned.
-Oh my goodness!
-The skin was so crisp.
-Just like roasted pig skin, crispy, crunchy, caramelized, perfection!
-The meat was dark like dark chicken and it tastes somewhat like it.
-There wasn't a lot of it, but it deeply delicious and flavorful.
-If you are coming to Ecuador or Peru seek out a good cuy joint.
-Leave your ideas of that cute little pet guinea pig at home and indulge your primitive, carnivore side.
-Order un plato and dig in.
-As we walked by the cooks I gave them two big thumbs up and cried out, "Bravo!"
-They laughed and nodded in appreciation.
+Eugenio intervened for us and explained that she should give us the shoulder piece

 Arriving back in town we disembarked again and walked the three blocks to the Teatro Lalama, site of the evening's concert.
 It was a lovely theater, one of those old theaters built in the days of silent film and live traveling shows, whatever vaudeville might have been called out in Ambato, Ecuador.
+We got seats right in the center of the theater and relaxed waiting for the concert to begin.
+The choir from Mexico was my favorite.
+They looked beautif

 I was stunned by the behavior of the audience during the concert.
 Children were allowed to run up and down the aisles, people literally took cell phone calls and phones rang all over the theater.
 At one point, while a choir was performing, a member of the theater crew walked all the way up the aisle, up the stage stairs and walked across the stage to do god only knows what backstage.
 People got up and went to the lobby to buy food and then came back in and sat down, often forcing many in a row to stand up for them.
 Nothing like you would expect in a concert in the U.S.

 With then end of the concert we headed back to the same restaurant we'd had lunch in bur dinner this time.
 This time we had a pork chop with rice, a carrot salad and potatoes followed by bunuelos for dessert, a kind of donut served with a syrup.
+Finally, onto the bus for the long and uneventful trip home.
+Most folks slept on the journey home.
+Good night!

 The Ecuadorian National Sauce